 Notice: If the pressure cap is not tightly installed, coolant loss and possible engine damage may occur.
 Be sure the cap is properly and tightly secured.

 Engine Overheating

-If the vehicle has a diesel engine, see the Duramax diesel supplement for more information.
+If the vehicle has a diesel engine, see the Duramax diesel supplement.

 The vehicle has an indicator to warn of engine overheating.